Acanthametropus pecatonica

 Acanthametropus pecatonica, the Pecatonica River mayfly, is a species of mayfly in the family Acanthametropodidae.
 It is endemic to the Pecatonica River of Wisconsin and Illinois, with populations observed in South Carolina and Georgia.

-Acanthametropus pecatonica was considered extinct after 1927, but was rediscovered in 1987, about 60 years after it was considered lost.
+Acanthametropus pecatonica has been considered extinct by the IUCN with 1927 given as the year it was last seen.
+The IUCN has last assessed it as extinct in 1994, even though it was rediscovered in 1987.
 It has been found in at least five counties of Wisconsin, and historically at locations in Illinois, South Carolina, and Georgia.